Milos Kerkez to Liverpool? Bournemouth left-back could be a perfect replacement for Andy Robertson

 That ability to travel with the ball quickly and directly became a major weapon for a Bournemouth side who carry a huge threat in transition.
 It could be even more valuable to Liverpool given the emphasis placed on counter-attacks by Arne Slot, whose team ranked top for both shots and goals from fast breaks last term.

-It is just another way in which he could help them.
-Of course, the task of replacing Robertson, and all he has offered Liverpool over the years, would be a daunting one for any player.
+It is just one of many ways in which he could help them.
+The task of replacing Robertson, and all he has offered Liverpool over the years, would of course be a daunting one for any player.
 But there can't be many better-equipped for the job than Milos Kerkez.